open-contracting/cardinal-rs/docs/cli/prepare.md

 1,"ocds-213czf-1",/bids/details[]/status,0,,not set
 :::

-If you redirect the quality issues to a file, you can open the CSV as a spreadsheet.
+If you write the quality issues to a file instead of the console, you can open the CSV as a spreadsheet.

 ::::